How to Conceal and Correct Redness with Green Primers and Concealers:

 When To Use Green Primer vs. Concealer:

 My favorite method to use green as a way of counteracting redness is in primer form.
 If you have minor ruddiness, or just wish to cover up slight inflammation, primer will probably be your best bet.
-I feel that since a primer is much more sheer, it takes way less effort than using a heavy concealer, which is harder to layer on top of.
-On myself, I use Makeup Forever’s Green HD Microperfecting Primer.
+Since a primer is much more sheer, it takes way less effort than using a heavy concealer, which is harder to layer on top of.
+I like Makeup Forever’s Green HD Microperfecting Primer.
 It doesn’t completely erase the red, but I notice a huge difference, as it takes the color down a few notches.
 By the time I am ready to apply my foundation, my redness is much easier to cover, and as a bonus my skin is already perfectly primed!

 How to Use Green Concealer: